 To give my personal input here based on your upgrade plans, I'd say that if you're a current B450 owner and looking to upgrade to Ryzen 4000, you might as well just go for it (especially with the MSI "Max" models as they have larger BIOS ROM chips than older B450 models).

-If you're building a new PC now using a Ryzen 3000 processor, and you have no plans to upgrade to Ryzen 4000 (as you really shouldn't; very few people build a PC and then upgrade the CPU so soon) - the B450 vs B550 debate is on like Donkey Kong and either is going to be just fine (I'd lean towards B450 if you want top value for a budget/mid-range build).
+If you're building a new PC now using a Ryzen 3000 processor, and you have no plans to upgrade to Ryzen 4000 (as you really shouldn't; very few people build a PC and then upgrade the CPU so soon) - the B450 vs B550 debate is on like Donkey Kong and either is going to be just fine.
+I'd even lean towards B450 if you want the best value for a budget/mid-range build, as the benefits of B550 over B450 aren't huge.
 Finally, if you're building a PC at the end of 2020 when Ryzen 4000 (likely) arrives, stay on the safe side and get a B550 to guarantee that you avoid any issues with the new CPUs (and get all the BIOS features).
 Besides, B550 should come down in price a bit by then (you'd hope so).

 Not necessarily, but most should.
 AMD said they'll allow B450 motherboards to be compatible with Ryzen 4000, but it's up to motherboard manufacturers to actually create and release the BIOS updates for their boards.
 But yeah, most 400 series boards (B450 or X470) should get support once Zen 3 comes out, and you can be absolutely sure that the more popular models will be getting access to a Ryzen 4000 BIOS (ie most of MSI's boards, which are some of the best B450 motherboards going around for various reasons).